Saturday, October 31, 2020

 I'm often a little sceptical of so-called horror games because they're never really gonna be that scary.
 In fact, the only game that has ever made me jump was the Jaguar's Alien vs Predator - it was late at night and I jumped out of my skin when an alien shrieked.
 Terrifying at 3am!!
 Anyhow, enough of my scooby-doo adventures.

-I first featured Ooze in our Box Art section and figured it was about time I dusted it off and booted up this adventure developed by H. J. Braendle and Guido Henkel of Dragonware Games back in 1988.
+I actually bought this game years ago so figured it was about time I dusted it off and booted it up.
+This is an adventure developed by H. J. Braendle and Guido Henkel of Dragonware Games back in 1988.
 My box is quite battered with floppy disks that no longer work!
-But at least I have the manual which is, for a number of reasons, most helpful to me.
+But at least I have the manual which is, for a number of reasons, most helpful.

 Helpful because I'm not a massive fan of text adventures if I'm brutally honest.
 Though I have enjoyed a few over the years on both my ZX Spectrum and Atari ST. And, more recently, I bought a couple of crackers - Hibernated 1 and The Curse of Rabenstein so I felt confident with Ooze to see what kind of horrific journey might be on offer.